omeka/Documentation/source/Reference/libraries/globals/get_loop_records.rst

 .. include:: /Reference/libraries/globals/summary/get_loop_records.rst

-.. php:function:: get_loop_records(string $recordsVar, $throwException = 1)
+.. php:function:: get_loop_records($recordsVar, $throwException = true)

     Get records from the view for iteration.

-    Note that this function will return an empty array if it is set to therecords variable.
+    Note that this function will return an empty array if it is set to the records variable.
 Use has_loop_records() to check if records exist.

-    :param string $recordsVar:
+    :type $recordsVar: string
+    :param $recordsVar: The name of the variable the records are stored in.
-    :param unknown $throwException:
+    :type $throwException: boolean
+    :param $throwException: Whether to throw an exception if the $recordsVar is unset.
+Default is to throw.
     :returns: array|bool

 *****